msncakma/msnAutoAfk/README.md

   # Time in seconds before a player is marked as AFK
   afk-time: 300

+  # How often to check each player's AFK status (in seconds)
+  # After player activity detected, waits this long before checking again
+  # Lower = more responsive, Higher = more efficient (default: 5)
+  check-cooldown: 5

   # Detection settings
   check-movement: true
   check-mouse: true